Posted on Wednesday, May 21st, 2003

 Posted on Thursday, October 2nd, 2003

 Why is it that so many people feel the need to stick their nose in other people's business?
 While waiting in Detroit for my flight back from Stockholm the other day, I purchased a few magazines to have something to + ahem + read... namely, Maxim and Maxim Stuff.
-I sat down and just started reading an interview with the babealicious lawyer from JAG, Catherine Bell, when some hippie bitch across from me has to interrupt:
+I sat down and just started reading an interview with the babealicious lawyer from JAG, Catherine Bell, when some hippie woman across from me has to interrupt:

 Me: Nobody asked you.